Cannabis-sakene 2008: Background

-In November 2007, firefighters responding to a call stumbled upon a large cannabis farm in Enger in Søndre Land, Oppland.
+In November 2007, firefighters responding to a call stumbled upon a large cannabis farm in Enger in Søndre Land Municipality in Oppland county.
 Thus began the investigation of what was later assessed as a large drug network for the cannabis production.

-Kripos, stated that

 Investigation

 Anders said in a press release in February 2008 that the agency "has a national responsibility for investigating drug related crimes, and has since the end of January become involved with investigating the cannabis plantation cases. – We're looking at what connections there are there between for firms and enterprises among the different cases, the connections for firms and enterprises that are abroad, and on the ringleaders and the network behind it, according to the head of the tactical department for investigation Anders Atle Roll-Matthiesen.
 A 5 March preliminary meeting was held between the involved police districts and National Criminal Investigation Service (Kripos) to discuss whether the investigation should be centralized.

 The Norwegian security agency Kripos stated that the cases and plantations could probably be connected to the ringleaders abroad.
 There are commonalities related to both: ties to the Vietnamese-Norwegian community, and the common way in which the plantations are built and supplied with electricity.
 Both the equipment and the methods that were used in the system, and theft of electricity, the properties have similarities in many cases throughout the country.

 The Norwegian police stated that they believe that the case has links to other countries, and mentioned England, the Netherlands and Canada as well as Norway's neighboring countries, Sweden and Denmark.
 Danish police attended a coordination meeting at Kripos in Oslo on 5 March.